Reichsbank: Aftermath and liquidation

 The Reichsbank itself went into a protracted process of liquidation.
 In 1955, a Federal German Law allowed holders of Reichsbank common stock to exchange it for interim certificates of the Bank Deutscher Länder.
 In 1957, the residual liquidation tasks were entrusted to Fritz Paersch, who during the war had overseen the Bank of Issue in Poland for the Reichsbank.
+A federal law of 2 August 1961 dissolved the Reichsbank and ordered its liquidation.

 Head office

-The Bank of Prussia had commissioned a new head office in the late 1860s, which replaced its previous building dating from the late 17th century.
-The structure designed by architect Friedrich Hitzig was completed in 1876 as the Reichsbank started activity.
-In 1892-1894, the Reichsbank erected a palatial southward extension on an adjacent lot facing Hausvogteiplatz, designed by its architects Max Hasak and Julius Emmerich.
-In the early 1930s, the Reichsbank erected a large new facility on the other side of Kurstrasse, designed by its architect Heinrich Wolff (Architect)|Heinrich Wolff.
-While the main building was heavily damaged during World War II and eventually demolished in 1960, the 1930s extension survives as the Haus am Werderschen Markt, hosting the German Federal Foreign Office after having been the home of the Socialist Unity Party of Germany in the 1960s, 1970s and 1980s.
+The Bank of Prussia commissioned Friedrich Hitzig to replace its old Jägerstrasse premises with a new head office.
+Work on the complex began in 1869 and continued until 1878; the Reichsbank occupied it when operations began in 1876.
+The 1892 to 1894 extension at Hausvogteiplatz was designed by Julius Emmerich and Max Hasak.
+The bank later built another extension across Kurstrasse.
+Designed by Reichsbank architect Heinrich Wolff (Architect)|Heinrich Wolff, it was completed in 1940.
+The 1940 extension survives as the Haus am Werderschen Markt; it housed the SED Central Committee from 1959 to 1990 and is now part of the German Federal Foreign Office.